 There are many ways of obtaining permanent residence through an employment work visa.
-USCIS authorizes a maximum of 140,000 immigrant visas per year and is distributed on a per country basis of 7% per country and is further divided between 5 preference categories.
-The 5 preference categories of immigration through an employment work visa are: EB-1 priority workers, EB-2 professionals with an advanced degree or persons with exceptional ability, EB-3 skilled or professional workers, EB-4 special immigrants, and EB-5 investors.
+USCIS authorizes a maximum of 140,000 immigrant visas per year and is distributed on a per-country basis of 7% per country and is further divided between 5 preference categories.
+The 5 preference categories of immigration through an employment work visa are EB-1 priority workers, EB-2 professionals with an advanced degree or persons with exceptional ability, EB-3 skilled or professional workers, EB-4 special immigrants, and EB-5 investors.

 EB-1 Priority Workers:

-EB-1 priority workers category include: persons of extraordinary ability in the sciences, arts, education, business or athletics; outstanding professors or researchers; and managers and executives of multi-national companies (these are our L-1 clients who can apply for a Green Card after having the L-1 for a year).
+EB-1 priority workers category include persons of extraordinary ability in the sciences, arts, education, business or athletics; outstanding professors or researchers; and managers and executives of multinational companies (these are our L-1 clients who can apply for a Green Card after having the L-1 for a year).

 Certain employment-based green card petitions in the EB-1 preference categories do not require a US employer sponsor.
 These include persons of extraordinary ability in the sciences, arts, education, business or athletics.
 The qualifications for an EB-1 based petition are high.

 In order to prove that you are a person of extraordinary ability in the sciences, arts, education, business, or athletics you must show that you have risen to the very top of your field at the time of filing the application.
 While it is not required to have an offer of employment, it must be shown that the applicant is coming to the US to continue to work in his/her area of expertise.
-To classify as a person of extraordinary ability, the applicant must be able to provide evidence that he/she has sustained national or international acclaim, and that his or her achievements have been recognized in the field of expertise through evidence of a one-time achievement including a receipt of a major internationally recognized reward such as a Nobel prize, or at least three of the following:
+To classify as a person of extraordinary ability, the applicant must be able to provide evidence that he/she has sustained national or international acclaim and that his or her achievements have been recognized in the field of expertise through evidence of a one-time achievement including a receipt of a major internationally recognized rewards such as a Nobel prize, or at least three of the following: